josuebarrera/GenEra/README.md

 -  __-n__ &nbsp;&nbsp;&nbsp; Number of threads to run GenEra.
 This is the only parameter we HIGHLY SUGGEST to modify, in accordance to the user's needs and resources.
 Running GenEra is computationally expensive, so using a small amount of threads will result in long running times.
 By default, GenEra uses 20 threads to run, but we suggest to use as many threads as possible.

+-  __-o__ &nbsp;&nbsp;&nbsp; Path to the directory where you want to store the final output files (GenEra will automatically create this directory if it doesn't exist).
+Many users like to keep things tidy and separate the output files to an specific location of their computer.
+By default, GenEra stores the output files within the working directory.

 -  __-l__ &nbsp;&nbsp;&nbsp; Taxonomic representativeness threshold below which a gene will be flagged as putative genome contamination or the product of a horizontal gene transfer event.
 The threshold is established as 30% by default, but it can be freely modified by the user.
-Please refer to GenEra's paper (in prep) for a detailed explanation of taxonomic representativeness.
+Please refer to [GenEra's preprint](https://doi.org/10.1101/2022.07.07.498977 "GenEra paper") for a detailed explanation of taxonomic representativeness.

--  __-e__ &nbsp;&nbsp;&nbsp; E-value threshold for DIAMOND and MMseqs2, in order to consider a sequence match as a homolog.
+-  __-e__ &nbsp;&nbsp;&nbsp; E-value threshold for DIAMOND or Foldseek, in order to consider a sequence match as a homolog.
 This value is established as 1e-5 by default, but the user can modify it to a more relaxed or stringent threshold.

--  __-o__ &nbsp;&nbsp;&nbsp; Additional options to feed DIAMOND, based on the user's preferences.
+-  __-u__ &nbsp;&nbsp;&nbsp; Additional options to feed DIAMOND or Foldseek, based on the user's preferences.
 This can be useful if, for example, the user wants to filter the homology results based on identity thresholds or query coverage thresholds, instead of the e-value.
-Users should input the additional commands in quotes, using the original arguments from DIAMOND (for example: -o "--id 30").
+Users should input the additional commands in quotes, using the original arguments from DIAMOND (for example: -o "--id 30") or from Foldseek (for example: -o "-c 0.8 --cov-mode 0").

 -  __-m__ &nbsp;&nbsp;&nbsp; Minimum percentage of matches between your query sequences and another species to consider it useful for the gene age assignment.
-This parameter only determines whether a phylostratum will be collapsed or not during step 2 of the pipeline.
-The parameter is implemented so that GenEra collapses the phylostrata where all the representative species lack WGS data in the databases.
+This parameter only determines whether a taxonomic level will be collapsed or not during step 2 of the pipeline.
+The parameter is implemented so that GenEra collapses the taxonomic levels where all the representative species lack WGS data in the databases.
 By default, this threshold is empirically established as 10% of sequence matches with respect to the number of genes in the query species.
-For example, if the query species has 26,000 genes, and all the representative species for a given phylostratum contain less that 2,600 matches to the query proteins, then the phylostratum is "collapsed" or removed from the analysis.
+For example, if the query species has 26,000 genes, and all the representative species for a given phylostratum contain less that 2,600 matches to the query proteins, then the taxonomic level is "collapsed" or removed from the analysis.

--  __-x__ &nbsp;&nbsp;&nbsp; Alternative path where the user would like to store the temporary files, as well as the DIAMOND/MMseqs2 results.
-GenEra generates HUGE temporary files (usually within the range of hundreds of Gigabytes in size), so users might have a hard time storing all these files within the working directory.
+-  __-x__ &nbsp;&nbsp;&nbsp; Alternative path where the user would like to store the temporary files, as well as the DIAMOND/Foldseek results.
+GenEra generates HUGE temporary files (usually within the range of dozens to hundreds of Gigabytes in size), so users might have a hard time storing all these files within the working directory.
 Thus, the users can redirect the temporary files to a location where there is enough storage space for GenEra to run correctly.
 By default, the files are stored stored in a temporary directory within the working directory (tmp\_[TAXID]\_[RANDOMNUM]/), which is automatically created by GenEra.

 -  __-y__ &nbsp;&nbsp;&nbsp; Modify the sensitivity parameter in DIAMOND.
 By default, GenEra runs DIAMOND in sensitive mode to retrieve the highest ammount of homologs in a reasonable amount of time.
-Users can decide to run DIAMOND in ultra-sensitive mode to achieve slighlty higher sensitivity at the cost of speed, or the users might prefer to sacrifice sensitivity in exchange for faster results by using fast mode (please refer to Figure 3 of GenEra's paper to make an informed decision while modifying this parameter).
+Users can decide to run DIAMOND in ultra-sensitive mode to achieve slighlty higher sensitivity at the cost of speed, or the users might prefer to sacrifice sensitivity in exchange for faster results by using fast mode (please refer to Figure 3 of [GenEra's paper](https://doi.org/10.1101/2022.07.07.498977 "GenEra paper") to make an informed decision while modifying this parameter).

+-  __-M__ &nbsp;&nbsp;&nbsp; Adjust the amount of prefilter made by Foldseek (i.e., the maximum number of hits that are reported in the output file).
+Unlike DIAMOND, Foldseek lacks the option to print an unlimited amount of sequence hits, which may hamper the hability of the user to trace back very deep evolutionary homologs for the query proteins.
+We prefer to keep this parameter as high as possible, although this desicion is usually limited by the amout of RAM and storage that Foldseek will use.
+By default, GenEra limits the maximum number of hits to 10000, but the user can modify this parameter in accordance with their needs and hardware limitations.

+-  __-j__ &nbsp;&nbsp;&nbsp; When true, GenEra runs an additional search step using jackhmmer against the online Uniprot database for all the genes that could bnot be traced back to "cellular organisms".
+For this, GenEra uses the R package [Bio3D](http://thegrantlab.org/bio3d/ "Bio3D") to submit individual jobs to the EMBL-EBI server.
+We decided to use this method, since the local version of HMMER does not output taxids, while the online version does.
+This severely limits the speed this search step, since it cannot be multithreaded.
+Additionally, it requires constant access to the internet to work.
+Nonetheless, we implemented this step for users that prefer to search for protein homologs using HMM-profile methods.

+-  __-k__ &nbsp;&nbsp;&nbsp; asnxls

 Output files
 ============